He did more farewell performances than Sinatra and, like Ken Dodd, refused to get off the stage while people were still laughing.

 By Ian Skidmore

-I saw I was down on the diary to cover the Miners’ Gala on Hexthorpe Fields in Doncaster and to interview the guest of honour, Mr Aneurin Bevan.
+I saw I was down on the diary to cover the Miners’ Gala on Hexthorpe Fields in Doncaster and to interview the guest of honor, Mr. Aneurin Bevan.

 I found him in the cocktail bar of the Danum Hotel, where in the future I was to sleep in a bath, to beat a UP man in interviewing Charlie Chaplin.

 ‘The Yorkshire Evening News?
-I am honoured.
+I am honored.
 Come into the body of the chapel and tell me what I might buy you to drink.’